Dave Johnson (comics): Early life

 Dave Johnson was born in Pittsburgh, and moved to Georgia as a child.
-He has a younger sister.
-He discovered comics as a child, though he lost interest in them.
+He has an older sister.
+He discovered comics as a child, but subsequently lost interest in them.
 His interest in the medium was renewed in the late 1970s, beginning with Chris Claremont and John Byrne's run on The Uncanny X-Men.
 Johnson has named Byrne and Michael Golden as two of his main influences.
 Johnson studied painting at the Art Institute of Atlanta, but ultimately became more interested in illustration, specifically on the ability to instantly convey information in a single image, explaining at WonderCon in 2009, "[With] billboards, you have five seconds to deliver a message."
 Applying this idea to comics covers, he said, "You're walking down the aisle (at your comic shop), and the simpler the design, and the brighter and bolder the covers, the better an idea it is.
 You say 'Batman,' and get the whole message at once."

+He created a portfolio of work and sent it to various Comic companies.

 Career

-In 1985 began working for Comico on the title Robotech.
+He started working at a studio called Gaijin Studios in Atlanta.
+It had several well known artists based there, including Adam Hughes, Brian Stelfreeze, Cully Hammer and Jason Pearson.

-In 2002 John was awarded the 2002 Eisner Award for Best Cover Artist for his work on the DC Comics book Detective Comics and the DC/Vertigo book 100 Bullets.
+In 2002 Johnson was awarded the 2002 Eisner Award for Best Cover Artist for his work on the DC Comics book Detective Comics and the DC/Vertigo book 100 Bullets.
+He had published covers for Detective Comics for a two-year long run.

 In April 2022, Johnson was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Johnson would provide one of the covers to the softcover version of the book.

+Johnson created the poster for the American TV series Agents of S.H.I.E.L.D. episode "Afterlife".